corda/corda-docs-portal/content/en/platform/corda/4.13/community/get-started/tutorials/build-basic-cordapp/basic-cordapp-contract.md

 2. Identify your contract by adding its ID.

    {{< note >}}
    This ID is not used in the production environment, but it is used in the testing scenarios.
-It's best practice to add it to the contract.
+It is best practice to add it to the contract.
    {{< /note >}}

 This is what your code should look like now: